Have you ever seen on or used one? They are easy and fun!

-You may remember me saying I got Cricut Mini for Christmas!
-Have you ever seen on or used one?
-This is my first experience...and it's a lot of fun!
-It's EASY.
-The mini is connected to my computer and I "design" all my cuts on the computer screen.
-I simple pick from the images below.
+The mini Cricut is connected to my computer and I "design" all my cuts on the computer screen.
+I simple pick from the images that appear on the bottom of my screen.
 Click on the image I want and move it to the area I want, enlarge it, etc. Easy.
-Then..cut.
-Then, peel the excess paper.
-The cuts stick to the mat.
-You use a mini spatula to take the pieces off.
+You can copy and paste, change the sizes, and save projects.
+Everything is cut on a sticky mat and then removed.

-I thought the vinyl would be hard.......NOPE.
-Cut like paper and Voila!!
-You add transfer paper to the back.
-The letters stay together and are now stuck to the transfer paper.
+My first thought was that vinyl would be hard.......NOPE.
+Cuts just like paper and Voila!!
+You have add transfer paper to the back.
+I have seen on blogs that people even use duck tape over the letter.
+This transfer paper keeps the words lined up and together.
 You place on door..scratch off and your letters stay!
-Lucie loves her new door!!

-So, of course I wanted to try T-shirt vinyl!!
-How cool.
-Same steps: Design what you want on the computer, and cut.
+Design what you want on the computer, and cut.
 T-shirt vinyl comes with a special plastic already in place.
-I ordered my T-shirt vinyl on line.
-So many choices!!
-I loved the glitter.
-Letters must be cut reversed for T-shirts.
+Letters must be cut in REVERSE for T-shirts.
+Images, etc. can be cut right side up.
 You spell out the name and hit a button that reverses the letters.
 I could do it.
 So EASY.

 I designed a T-shirt for Lucie, a Crown and her name in glittery silver.
 The size of the crown I see on my computer screen is the exact size I'll have on her T-shirt.
 So I just picked the size I liked.
 This crown is found on the "Sophisticated" cartridge.